A tale of three homotopies: Operadic homotopical algebra

 Here we discuss, following \cite{MV,vdL}, a description of homotopy $\mathcal{P}$-algebras and homotopy morphisms of those algebras in terms of solutions to the Maurer--Cartan equation in a certain $L_\infty$-algebra.
 Unlike the case of differential graded Lie algebras, the defining equation of Maurer--Cartan elements in $L_\infty$-algebras only makes sense under some extra conditions; we recall one of the possible choices, following \cite{Ber11}.

 \begin{definition} A $L_\infty$-algebra $L$ is said to be \emph{complete} if it is equipped with a decreasing filtration

-such that \begin{itemize} \item for each $k$, we have \item $L$ is complete with respect to this filtration, that is the canonical map is an isomorphism. \end{itemize} A complete $L_\infty$-algebra $L$ is said to be profinite if each quotient $L/F^rL$ is finite dimensional. \end{definition}
+such that \begin{itemize} \item for each $k$ and $r$, we have \item for each $r$, there exists some $N$ such that for all $k>N$ we have \item $L$ is complete with respect to this filtration, that is the canonical map is an isomorphism. \end{itemize} A complete $L_\infty$-algebra $L$ is said to be profinite if each quotient $L/F^rL$ is finite dimensional. \end{definition}